 Learn how to get kids excited for potty training using a potty training chart and visual schedule, along with some potty training tips from a veteran preschool teacher and mom of three!

 Using a potty training schedule is an important part of potty training.

 But children shouldn’t be using the bathroom every 15 or 30 minutes.
 Not only does that create resistance, but if the child accomplishes getting a tiny bit of pee each time, this can actually shrink their bladder.
 There’s a much better way to help kids know when to use the bathroom–with a potty training visual schedule!

 A Veteran Preschool Teacher’s Best Potty Training Tips

-I know, I’ve spent a huge chunk of my life in the bathroom.
+I know, I’ve spent a huge chunk of my life in the bathroom with littles.
 More time than I ever imagined.

 But what I’ve learned along the way has made it so that potty training isn’t stress-filled or causes power struggles.

 These are all techniques that I explain more about in my course Peaceful Potty Training.

 Coming up with a schedule for potty training can be one of the hardest parts.
 Especially at the beginning.

 We all need an extra dose of patience for those beginning moments when the pee finally makes it into the toilet.